JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: After relaxing restrictions on where the inheritors of sealed classes can be declared in the project structure,
+> **Short summary**: after relaxing restrictions on where the inheritors of sealed classes could be declared in the project structure,
 > the default visibility of sealed class constructors became protected.
 However, until 1.8, Kotlin still allowed calling
-> explicitly declared private constructors a sealed class outside the class scope.
+> explicitly declared private constructors of sealed classes outside those classes' scopes
 >
 > **Deprecation cycle**:
 >
-> - 1.6.20: report a warning (or an error in the progressive mode) when private constructor of a sealed class
+> - 1.6.20: report a warning (or an error in the progressive mode) when a private constructor of a sealed class
 >   is called outside that class
 > - 1.8.0: use default visibility rules for private constructors (call can be resolved to it only if it is inside corresponding class),
 >   the old behavior can be brought back temporarily by specifying the `-XXLanguage:-UseConsistentRulesForPrivateConstructorsOfSealedClasses`